Beneficials chemical toxicity table

 Decision aid tool

-Although insecticides and miticides are key crop protection tools, the chemicals used to kill pests can also have off target effects on beneficial species.
-It is important to minimise the impact on species that provide biological control, such as predators and parasitoids which can help to control pests in crops naturally.
-The use of chemicals which are less toxic to beneficials is an important element of IPM, but previously it has been difficult to know which chemicals are suitable.
+Although insecticides and miticides are key crop protection tools, the chemicals used to kill pests can also have harmful impacts on beneficial species like predators and parasitoids, which can help control pests in crops naturally, and on pollinators like bees.

 Attribution

-This table was developed by Rosie Knapp (Cesar Australia), Robert McDougall (Cesar Australia), Kathy Overton (Cesar Australia), Ary Hoffman (University of Melbourne), Samantha Ward (Cesar Australia) and Paul Umina (Cesar Australia).
-This work represents a collaboration between Cesar Australia and University of Melbourne, with investment from the Grains Research and Development Corporation as part of the Australian Grains Pest Innovation Program (AGPIP).
+This table was developed Paul Umina (Cesar Australia and The University of Melbourne), Robert McDougall (Cesar Australia), Kathy Overton (Cesar Australia), Ary Hoffmann (The University of Melbourne), Samantha Ward (Cesar Australia) and Rosemary Knapp (Cesar Australia).
+This work represents a collaboration between Cesar Australia and the University of Melbourne, with investment from the Grains Research and Development Corporation.

 Download pdf